Lumen/Guide Access

 Short Name: CPC

-Faculty members are appointed by the divisional committees and the University Committee; academic staff, university staff, and student members are selected according to procedures established by their shared governance systems.
+Faculty members are appointed by the Committee on Committees; academic staff, university staff, and student members are selected according to procedures established by their shared governance systems.

 1. Membership (22 seats).

-1. Four faculty members, one from each faculty division, appointed by the divisional executive committee for 4-year terms.
+1. Seven faculty members, one from each faculty division, one representing environmental concerns, and two at-large, appointed for 4-year terms.

 1. Campus Transportation Committee